pomgod/mobility-data-specification/policy/README.md

 A machine-readable format will allow Providers to download policies and compute compliance for policies where it can be determined entirely by data obtained internally.
 Providers can then continually measure their own compliance against policies without further API calls.

-References to geography (areas, street segments, etc.) will be done via UUID.
-Geographic data will be available as GeoJSON via the `/geographies` endpoint.
-In a future revision of Agency, we will reconcile this with the existing `/service_areas` endpoint.  `/service_areas` currently only handles GeoJSON MultiPolygon and Polygon objects, and Policies might Points for locations such as drop-zones.
-(TODO Sean lines)
+Geographical data will be stored as immutable GeoJSON and read from `/geographies` endpoint, referenced by UUID.
+In a future revision of Agency, we will deprecate the existing `/service_areas` endpoint.  `/service_areas` currently only handles GeoJSON MultiPolygon and Polygon objects, and Policy documents might prefer Points for locations such as drop-zones.
+Using `/geographies` is intended to reduce external dependencies and cross-domain security issues.
+Policy may be used for a variety of enforcement actions, so it's important for the Agency to persist and keep immutable both Policy and Geography data.

 This initial draft proposes a subset of possible policies for consideration, and should not be taken to be the a comprehensive enumeration of all possible policies.